tlgs/blog/content/p/2022-10-25_building-up-a-music-library.md

 }
 ```

-By using well-defined state transitions,
+By using well-defined state transitions[^2],
-the main control loop ends up being rather simple[^2] :
+the main control loop ends up being rather simple:

 ```go
 for completed := 0; completed < len(tracks); {